alejandroMAD/UML-course/README.md

 # Marketing Automation System UML diagrams

-#### A set of UML structural and behavioral diagrams to build out a Marketing Automation System allowing a company to keep track of customers journeys throughout the sales lifecycle, automate the communication with potential leads and also outside services (APIs).
+### This is a set of UML structural and behavioral diagrams to build out a Marketing Automation System allowing a company to keep track of customers journeys throughout the sales lifecycle, automate the communication with potential leads and also outside services (APIs).

 ## Use Case